HARDIK-RATHOD-9899/KFC-CLONE/README.md

 To use the application, simply navigate through the menu, add items to your cart, and proceed to checkout.

-## 🤝 Contributing

-1. Fork the repository
-2. Create a new branch (`git checkout -b feature/improvement`)
-3. Commit your changes (`git commit -am 'Add new feature'`)
-4. Push to the branch (`git push origin feature/improvement`)
-5. Create a Pull Request

 ## 📄 License

 This project is licensed under the [MIT License](LICENSE.md) - see the [LICENSE.md](LICENSE.md) file for details.